Lecture: Nguyen Engineering Building 1103, 11:30a-12:20p (MWF)|

 You MUST attend all your recitations.
 10% of your grade will be evaluated on your participation during recitations.

 Recitations are scheduled for every week on the following dates and your first recitation section will start in the frist week of classes.
-Your recitation instructors are Prof. Satija (isatija at gmu dot edu), Prof. Nikolic (pnikolic at gmu dot edu), and Prof. Yigit (eyigit at gmu dot edu).
-You need to sign up for either one of the following five sections:
+Your recitation instructor is Prof. Nikolic (pnikolic at gmu dot edu).
+You need to sign up for either one of the following two sections:

 The first assignment is a simple tutorial helping you to learn to use the Mastering Physics Website.
 You need to get yourself familiar with Matering Physics starting in the second week of class.